Wage and Hour Division (WHD)

 Eligible family members of both current servicemembers and certain veterans are entitled to military caregiver leave.
 See Fact Sheet 28M(a): Military Caregiver Leave for a Current Servicemember under the FMLA, and Fact Sheet 28M(b): Military Caregiver Leave for a Veteran under the FMLA.

-It is unlawful for any employer to interfere with, restrain, or deny the exercise of or the attempt to exercise any right provided by the FMLA.
+It is unlawful for any employer to interfere with, restrain, or deny the exercise of any right provided by the FMLA.
 It is also unlawful for an employer to discharge or discriminate against any individual for opposing any practice, or because of involvement in any proceeding, related to the FMLA.
 See Fact Sheet 77B: Protections for Individuals under the FMLA.
 The Wage and Hour Division is responsible for administering and enforcing the FMLA for most employees.
 Most federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress.
 If you believe that your rights under the FMLA have been violated, you may file a complaint with the Wage and Hour Division or file a private lawsuit against your employer in court.

 For additional information, visit our Wage and Hour Division Website: http://www.wagehour.dol.gov and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4USWAGE (1-866-487-9243).